DionKill/ps4-linux-tutorial/docs/issues.md

 :::

-::: details Newroot error - `mount -o ro /newroot failed` This happens when the installer can't find the `psxitarch.tar.xz` or `psxitarch.tar.gz` file.
+::: details Newroot error - `mount -o ro /newroot failed` If this happens, there are three possible causes:

+1. The initramfs you are using is not the correct one.
+If you are installing on external, use the one called external, if you are installing for internal check if it's the one for internal, and remember to check for the southbridge.
+2. The installer can't find the `psxitarch.tar.xz` or `psxitarch.tar.gz` file.
 Check that the name and location are correct.
-Also, use the payloads mentioned as older ones either don't work or require different folders for the files.
+3. You are using different payloads than the one mentioned on the guide.
+Those will not work on modern distros and are known to have issues, therefore they are incompatible with this guide.
 :::

 ::: details Mounting error - `No valid USB device found`